wingo/online-cse/online-cse.md

 elisions make foldable branches more easily detectable, which may of course lead to more elidable definitions.

-To implement eager elision, we add a case to `propagate` to remove `Values` expr that is the sole predecessor of its continuation.
+To implement eager elision, in figure 18 we add a case to `propagate` to remove `Values` expr that is the sole predecessor of its continuation.
 We do so from the successor, so that folding can expose more of this kind of definition.

-Figure 17: Eager elision
+Figure 18: Eager elision
 ```
 propagate l args term out analysis:
   case analysis of